A No-Cost Way to Both Raise Membership Dues and Benefit Members

-When and how much to raise membership dues is a perennially delicate topic, further complicated by the economic hardships associations have faced in the past 18 months.
-Many associations paused raising dues, but with escalating costs and a new year approaching, it’s time to reassess the situation.
+When and how much to raise membership dues is a perennially delicate topic, further complicated by the economic hardships associations have faced since the start of the pandemic.
+Many associations paused raising dues, but with escalating costs and COVID-19 still lingering, it’s time to reassess the situation.

 Provide Members Real Value

 Bond had an idea: An outside group had put together a global industry market report that didn’t focus on North America, where many of STC’s members are based.
 Bond spoke to the board and explained that if STC could justify a 10 percent dues increase by providing members with an industry market report they could not conduct on their own, it would be a win-win.

 Bond wanted the board to focus on where STC could make the most impact and what it could do for large individual industry participants—both members and nonmembers.
 “I was able to work with my board and, to their credit, they saw that the goal of an organization like the Synthetic Turf Council is to provide value for members they can’t do themselves,” Bond said.
 “This really ticked that box.”

 Bond’s team solicited a few proposals to find out how much the report would cost and targeted the dues increase to cover the cost so it could be released free to members.
 Some members did ask Bond if the report was necessary, and Bond explained that STC was paying for something of value for members.

 “It was very important to have the right message that the dues increase was paying for an industry report that members had been asking us to do for a long time,” Bond said.